Are you experiencing unwanted or unexpected pain during penetrative sex?

 If you’ve been experiencing unwanted or unexpected pain during penetrative sex, we can provide pelvic floor physical therapy to help with these issues.

-Read on for more information about what might be causing painful intercourse and how physical therapy can help with pain management.
+Read on for more information regarding the potential causes of painful intercourse and how physical therapy can help with pain management.

 What Is Dyspareunia (Painful Intercourse)?

-If you experience recurring or consistent unexpected pain prior to, throughout, or following penetrative sex, you may have dyspareunia.
+People with dyspareunia experience recurring or consistent pain prior to, throughout, or following penetrative sex.

 Symptoms Of Painful Intercourse